albTian/ramp-frontend-challenge/README.md

 # Hi Ramp!
 If you made it here, thank you for checking out my submission :) Here are some basic details about this little project

-### Hosted on Vercel
+- Built with Next.js and ChakraUI
-Using the hobby plan, I simply
+- Hosted on Vercel